littlegustv/maeve/Readme.md

 	x- server event for use/stop using, and check to make sure only one can use at a time x- improve visibiliy/appearance of weapon, projectiles
-- add enemies (simple ship movement)
-- add lighting sprites, (blue, yellow, red)
+- add enemies (simple ship movement) x- add lighting sprites, (blue, yellow, red)
 - improved tilemap
 	x- some external decor (fins, engines)
 	- improve collisions (if possible)